Improwised/kb.repairrabbit.github.io/content/api-references/how-to-use-repairrabbit-api.md

 weight = 2
 +++

 To consume RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access the RepairRabbit API) with the RepairRabbit.

 Whitelisting of the domain is necessary to prevent any unauthorized access to the API.
-So, Your data can be secured with RepairRabbit.
+So, Your data can be secured with the RepairRabbit.

 The admin of the RepairRabbit can whitelist your domains/subdomains.
 It can be done from the `API Settings` of RepairRabbit admin panel.

 Click "API Settings"
 ![menu](/images/api-settings/menu.png)